giovancombo/DLA-Labs/lab3/README.md

 3. **Discount Factor**: The discount factor (default $\gamma = 0.99$) is an important hyperparameter that has an effect on the stability of training.
 Try different values for $\gamma$ and see how it affects training.
 Can you think of other ways to stabilize training?

+---
+### Exercise 3.2: Solving another environment

+After working in a custom environment, I really wanted to try some of the environments available in the [Gymnasium](https://gymnasium.farama.org/) framework, which provides a consistent interface to a broad range of Reinforcement Learning environments.
+I thought this could be a good time to compare some DRL architectures on different environments.

+So, in this section, I will compare the performances of REINFORCE and Deep Q-Learning algorithms in solving two of the most common OpenAI Gymnasium environments: [CartPole](https://gymnasium.farama.org/environments/classic_control/cart_pole/), and [Lunar Lander](https://gymnasium.farama.org/environments/box2d/lunar_lander/).

+---
+### Exercise 3.3: Advanced techniques

+The `REINFORCE` and Q-Learning approaches, though venerable, are not even close to the state-of-the-art.
+Nowadays, one of the most powerful approaches for solving DRL environments is [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347).

+Curious about its implementation, I decided to use [this off-the-shelf implementation of PPO]() to solve the Lunar Lander environment and compare my results with those of Q-Learning and REINFORCE.